sahibpreet82000/TODO-APP/README.md

 ## TODO-APP
-A note making app mad with the help of Javascript and Sass.
+A note making app made with the help of Javascript and Sass.
+Loaded with some cool features.
 ![](images/main.jpg)